Vehicle speed detection solution

 Measure the real distance between those lines.
 The greater the distance the more precise the speed calculation will be.
 The distance is 18 meters in our case.

 Important!
 Tripweres must be calibrated in the same direction (all directions, or both right, or both left) in order to register correct speed events.

 As vehicles travel through two lines, every vehicle will have the same object ID for both events generated by those lines.
 That is how they can be matched.
 In our example there are two events with object ID = 1 and the timestamps are 5.024s and 6.458s.
 The timestamp delta = 6.458 - 5.024 = 1.434s.
 Knowing the delta and the distance between lines we can calculate the speed = distance / timestamp delta = 18 / 1.434 ~ 12.55 m/s = 45.18 km/h

 Therefore, the vehicle traveled with the speed of approximately 45 km/h.
 The whole speed detection process can be automated by

 collecting all Line crossed events, exporting them

 into .csv file and then using our calculator below.
 Make sure that you have 2 or more lines configured in your scene.

-Note: you will need this calculator only if you use Camlytics 2.x, the data upload is automatic in the cloud version.
+Note: you will need this calculator only if you use Camlytics Single, the data upload is automatic in the Service version.

 You can find the same calculator on a separate page for your convenience.

-If you have a pre-recorded video footage or you have a regular traffic IP camera and you need speed detection ASAP, Camlytics 2.x and Camlytis Cloud are a very simple and a very budget solution.
+If you have a pre-recorded video footage or you have a regular traffic IP camera and you need speed detection ASAP, Camlytics Single and Camlytis Service are a very simple and a very budget solution.
 You can even use cameras with broken perspective to detect vehicle speed, all you need to know is the distance between your lines (see the sample below).